ibm-cloud-docs/Registry/registry_tutorial_configure_iam.md

         Note your Policy IDs.

-    2. Delete your service policies by running the following command for each policy:
+    3. Delete your service policies by running the following command for each policy:

         ```
         ibmcloud iam service-policy-delete cr-roles-tutorial <Policy_ID>
         ```
         {: pre}

-    3. Delete your service ID by running the following command:
+    4. Delete your service ID by running the following command:

         ```
         ibmcloud iam service-id-delete cr-roles-tutorial
-        ```
-        {: pre}

-    4. Log back in to {{site.data.keyword.registrylong_notm}} as User A:

-        ```
-        ibmcloud cr login
         ```
         {: pre}